projectshift/shift-boiler/docs/features.md

 11. users
 ```

-You can then install dependencies for a feature ike this:
+You can then install dependencies for a feature like this:

 ```
 boiler dependencies flask